chandnikalchuri-ash/Instagram-user-engagement-analysis/README.md

 ### Active vs Inactive Users

-This chart show distribution of users based on their activity levels.
+This chart show the distribution of users based on their activity levels.
 A majority of users are active, while a smaller segment remains inactive, indicating potential for re-engagement strategies.

 <img width="439" height="339" alt="Screenshot (9)" src="https://github.com/user-attachments/assets/527a77eb-a81c-4642-8431-94cae7264698" />